Siem Reap Travel Guide

 Ta Phrom Temple, Siem Reap © Justin Vidamo

 Siem Reap lies on the northern shores of the Tonle Sap Lake.
 It's the main access city for Angkor's magnificent temples, and a popular launching pad for further travel into Cambodia and Thailand.
-Attractions include, markets, craft shops, museums, and Apsara dance performances.
+Not just a headquarters for exploring neighbouring regions, it also boasts popular markets, craft shops, museums and Apsara dance performances.

 The Temple of Angkor Wat is Siem Reap's most famous feature.
-Situated just outside the city centre, the UNESCO World Heritage Site dates from the 12th century, and is one of the largest religious monuments in the world.
-Within the city, the Angkor National Museum provides useful cultural and historical background for the Angkor Temples and the ancient Khmer civilisation.
-The Aki Ra Landmine Museum is also worthwhile.
-It gives tourists an understanding of the ongoing war Cambodia is fighting against these weapons.
+Situated just outside the city centre, the UNESCO World Heritage Site dates from the 12th century and is the largest religious monument in the world.
+Within the city, the Angkor National Museum provides a useful cultural and historical background for the Angkor Temples and the ancient Khmer civilisation.
+The Aki Ra Landmine Museum is also worthwhile as it gives tourists an understanding of the ongoing war Cambodia is still fighting against these buried weapons.

-Visitors will find silk farms, rice-paddies, and fishing villages in the surrounding countryside, as well as a bird sanctuary near Tonle Sap Lake - one of Asia's largest freshwater lakes.
+Siem Reap has budget- and luxury guesthouses, and a host of fun bars and excellent restaurants.
+With so much in the way of amenities and attractions, the city is a great base from which to venture into other parts of this fascinating country.
+Visitors will find silk farms, rice paddies and fishing villages in the surrounding countryside, as well as a bird sanctuary near Tonle Sap Lake - one of Asia's largest freshwater lakes.
 The area is home to charming villages on stilts, built to accommodate monsoon flooding.

 Become our Siem Reap Travel Expert